jlacar/jlacar.github.io/kotlin/0to1in5.md

 ## Refactoring #3 - eliminate scaffolding

-Now I need to pull the solution together and clean up the code.
+Now I needed to pull the solution together and clean up the code.
 So far, I had this:

 ```kotlin
 val lengthsOfDigits1478 = listOf(2, 3, 4, 7)